w3c/wot-discovery/USE-CASES/README.md

-**Description:** A campus counts with a wide range of IoT devices distributed across their grounds.
+**Description:** A campus has a wide range of IoT devices distributed across their grounds.
 These IoT devices belong to very different domains in a smart city, such as, energy, buildings, environment, water, wearable, etc. The IoT devices are distributed across the campus and belong to different infrastructures or even to individuals.
 A sample topology of this scenario could be the following: